GroggyAlgorithm/GroggyAlgorithm/README.md

 <br/>

 I like coffee, I get up super early, and I started using it with no other thoughts or reason behind it!
-I needed a new username I thought it up withm my working coffee!
+I needed a new username I thought it up while drinking my morning coffee!